top of page

 At Solomon’s Porch Phx, we identify as a Convergent Catholic church, and we are the mother church of the Convergent Catholic Communion - a jurisdiction within the Convergence and Independent Catholic movements.
 What does it mean that we are “Convergent” and “Catholic”?

 We are part of a larger movement of churches known as the Convergence Movement.
-In this movement, we believe in bringing together the fullness of the universal Church.
-We see the Church as having three main streams: sacramental, evangelical, and charismatic.
-Our Communion adds a fourth stream – affirming.
+In this movement, we believe in bringing together the different expressions of the universal Church.
+We see the Church as having four main streams: sacramental, evangelical, and charismatic and affirming.

-Evangelical: The evangelical stream of the Church refers to those within church history that have advocated for reform and renewal of the Church.
-This stream emphasizes God’s grace, faith, and the Bible, plus the importance of sharing our faith (evangelism).
+Evangelical: The evangelical stream of the Church refers to those within church history who have advocated for the Church's reform and renewal.
+This stream emphasizes God’s grace, faith, and the Bible, plus the importance of sharing our faith.

 Charismatic: The charismatic stream of Christianity refers to those who believe in the continuing gifts of the Holy Spirit in the Church throughout church history until today.
-Historically, many Christians believed that after the New Testament times, the gifts of the Spirit ceased.
-The charismatic stream teaches that Christians continue to experience signs and wonders as found in the New Testament.
+We believe that Christians continue to experience signs and wonders as found in the New Testament.

-Affirming: The affirming stream isn’t technically one of the streams found within the Convergence Movement, but it is an important part of who we are, so it is included here.
-As an affirming church, we believe that the Church is called to be an LGBT+ inclusive place.
-We also feel that the Church is called to be inclusive of all people.
+Affirming: As an affirming church we believe that the Church is called to be an LGBT+ inclusive place.
+We believe that the Church is called to be inclusive of all people.

 bottom of page